ut-issl/s2e-aobc/example/README.md

 ## Clone Flight S/W repository and build

-- Make `FlightSW` directory at the same directory with `s2e-aobc-example`
+- Make the `FlightSW` directory at the same directory with `s2e-aobc-example`
 - Clone the project-specific `C2A-AOBC` named like `C2A-AOBC-EXAMPLE` repository into `FlightSW`
   - To make `C2A-AOBC-EXAMPLE`, please check the descriptions in the [c2a-aobc](https://github.com/ut-issl/c2a-aobc).
-- Directory construction
+- Directory Construction
   ```
   - s2e-aobc-example
   - FlightSW
     - c2a-aobc-example
   ```
-- You can build `s2e-aobc-example` using `CMake` together with `c2a-aobc-example`, and execute the `SILS (Software In the Loop Simulation)` test.
+- You can build the `s2e-aobc-example` using `CMake` together with the `c2a-aobc-example`, and execute the `SILS (Software In the Loop Simulation)` test.

 ## How to change the simulation settings and the project-specific parameters